utdata/rwdir/docs/01-install.md

 [RStudio](https://www.rstudio.com/) is an "integrated development environment" -- or IDE -- for programming in R. Basically, it's the program you will use when doing work for this class.

-- Go to <https://www.rstudio.com> and find the "Download RStudio" button.
+- Go to <https://www.rstudio.com> and find the "Download" button.
 - Find the "Free" versions and find the installer for your operating system and download it.
 - Install it.
 Should be like installing any other program.